mr-sour/gnome-colored-borders/README.md

 Notes about settings titlebar gtk theme.
 It possible to get the xid of the window and automate this so maybe make a theme for each color and then set it?
 `xprop  -f _GTK_THEME_VARIANT 8u -set _GTK_THEME_VARIANT dark`

 works in wayland and seems to apply to everything that has a titlebar.
-For apps without a titlebar I have to remeber what I did to double render the title and see what kinda interfaces are available to codify it.
+For apps without a titlebar it falls apart I can force decorations with the commands below but they render very oddly.

+To remove decorations:
+xprop -f _MOTIF_WM_HINTS 32c -set _MOTIF_WM_HINTS "0x2, 0x0, 0x0, 0x0, 0x0"

+To add decorations:
+xprop -f _MOTIF_WM_HINTS 32c -set _MOTIF_WM_HINTS "0x2, 0x0, 0x1, 0x0, 0x0"